 How We Work

 We provide a dedicated voice for the environment to inform and influence public policy.
-Our work is based on research and a good understanding of the facts, presented with a solution-focus.
-Our goal is to protect and improve the health of the environment.
-We collaborate with the community, residents, businesses, organizations, advocates and governments to ensure the rights of the environment are respected.
+Our work is based on research and a good understanding of the facts, presented with a solution focus.
+We collaborate with residents, youth, businesses, organizations, and the government to ensure the rights of the environment are respected.

 In addition to our local advocacy work, we make direct and tangible improvements to the local environment through the delivery of a wide variety of impactful programs, events and services.
 In January, 2018 we launched our “Branching Out” strategic plan to guide our work over a 5 year period.
-Our Annual General Meeting (AGM) is held annually in May and includes a presentation of our charity’s governing Board, financials, impact highlights, and key mission-focused priorities going forward.
+Our Annual General Meeting (AGM) is held annually and includes a presentation of our latest impact report, audited financials, along with a review of our key mission-focused priorities going forward.

 To learn how you can become a supporter, please visit our donation page.
 For corporate donations and sponsorship opportunities please contact our Donor Engagement & Philanthropy Manager.